 The energy or force required to fracture a breakaway device or support structure, in general, may be sensitive to its orientation with respect to direction of impact or the impact angle.
 For example, tests have indicated a breakaway transformer base breaks more readily when struck on a corner than on a fl at side.
 Because errant vehicles may approach a support structure, work-zone traffi c control device,

 or a breakaway utility pole at various angles, it is recommended that the device be tested assuming the most severe direction of vehicle approach consistent with expected traffi c conditions or at the critical impact angle (CIA) discussed in Section 2.2.4.
 For instance, the transformer base should be oriented so the vehicle strikes a fl at side.
-Moreover, because the energy required to fracture a device can be increased due to buckling of the support at the point of contact with the vehicle, the handhold in the luminaire shaft should be positioned during a test so that the probability of local collapse of the shaft is maximized.
+Moreover, because the energy required to fracture a device can be increased due to buckling of the support at the point of contact with the vehicle, the handhole in the luminaire shaft should be positioned during a test so that the probability of local collapse of the shaft is maximized.

 Energy-absorbing, yielding support structures have been developed as potential replacements for con- ventional breakaway systems.
 These devices are designed to decelerate the vehicle to a controlled and safe stop, similar to a crash cushion, rather than permitting the vehicle to break through and continue with minimal reduction in speed.
 Rigid, non-breakaway supports are often used in urban areas where encroachment of the vehicle beyond the pole could endanger pedestrians or other innocent bystand- ers.
 While this practice may offer protection for the innocent bystander, it also increases risks to errant motorists.
 The yielding pole may have application in these areas, and/or areas where trees or other hazards exist just beyond the pole line that could endanger occupants of the encroaching vehicle.
 However, since such a design would not pass occupant risk criteria recommended for breakaway support structures, it should be evaluated according to criteria recommended for a crash cushion.
 Although recommendation on the use of such features is beyond the purview of this document, the appropriate applications for this type of device should be identifi ed based upon a benefi t/cost analysis of the various alternatives.